Today in History: July 17

 Prints & Photographs Online Catalog

 The Republicans were backed by Spanish labor unions and a range of anti-fascist political groups, from communists and anarchists to Catalonian separatists to centrist supporters of liberal democracy.
 The Republicans received aid from the Soviet Union and from Mexico, but their most likely European allies signed a joint agreement of nonintervention.
 The most visible international aid came in the form of volunteers.
 Estimates vary, but as many as 60,000 individuals from over fifty countries joined the International Brigades to fight for the cause of the Spanish Republic.
-Between two and three thousand of these volunteers were men and women from the United States—most served with the Abraham Lincoln Brigade.
+Between two and three thousand of these volunteers were men and women from the United States—most served with the Abraham Lincoln Brigade (external link).